TheCyberMelz/CyberMelz-SecurityPlus-SY0701/README.md

 ## Status

-- [x] Notes organized and uploaded by topic
+- ✔️ Security+ study notes organized and uploaded by topic
-- [x] Preparing for Security+ Exam (July 2024)
+- ✔️ Hands-on learning in progress (Splunk, TryHackMe)
-- [ ] Uploading MITRE mapping visuals and Sigma rule samples
+- Preparing for Security+ Exam (July 2025)
-- [ ] Adding Splunk query examples from live lab tests
+- ⏳ More lab-based detections coming soon
 ---

 *Created by Melz | Self-Taught SOC Analyst in Training*